Marcus is an orthopedic spine surgeon who knows for sure how to ease ache in your back, neck, and shoulders, and prevent meeting him in person.

 The pillow is surprisingly firm and has a lot of loft, which makes it good for broad-shouldered side sleepers.
 Back sleepers noted that the pillow had too much loft and craned their necks upward.
 Unfortunately, the pillow’s firmness isn’t adjustable, but you can try it out for 30 nights before committing to it.

-What we liked: The down filling and cotton cover make for a fresh-feeling pillow that’s much more firm than anything filled with memory foam.
+Why did it make our list?
+The down filling and cotton cover make for a fresh-feeling pillow that’s much more firm than anything filled with memory foam.
 The extra loft is perfect for side sleepers who want a tall pillow.

 This pregnancy pillow from PharMeDoc has a unique mustache shape that works just as well for sleepers who suffer from fibromyalgia as it does for pregnant women.
 The polyfill blend filling is extremely support and more firm than memory foam, but it’s not so firm as to be uncomfortable.